klieret/icsc-paradigms-and-patterns/readme.md

 mkdir -p build && xelatex --ouput-directory build -shell-escape software_patterns.tex mkdir -p build && xelatex --ouput-directory build -shell-escape software_paradigms.tex
 ```

+The ``-shell-escape`` flag is needed for code highlighting.
+You might need to install
+the pygments package.

 The slides work with overlays (partial reveals of bullet points and other elements).
 As this is less practical for studying yourself, take a look at the main ``.tex`` file